-Meet and Greet: Monday, July 1st at 7:00PM on the Grandstand Stage at the Calhoun County Fairgrounds Rehearsals: Rehearsals will be held in the Grandstand Stage at the Calhoun County Fairgrounds.
-All dates and times are scheduled according to the number of participants and determined at the Meet and Greet on July 1st.
+Meet and Greet: Monday, June 30th at 7:00PM on the Grandstand Stage at the Calhoun County Fair-grounds

+Rehearsals: Rehearsals will be held in the Grandstand Stage at the Calhoun County Fairgrounds.
+All dates and times are scheduled according to the number of participants and determined at the Meet and Greet on June 30th.
 All rehearsals are mandatory unless arrangements are made.

-Interviews: Tentatively scheduled for Saturday, August 3rd or Sunday, August 4th.
+Interviews: Tentatively scheduled for Saturday, August 2nd or Sunday, August 3rd.
 Interviews will be held at the Governor's Mansion, Located across from the Fairgrounds in Marshall.
-Times are scheduled according to the number of participants and determined at the Meet and Greet on July 1st.
+Times are scheduled according to the number of participants and determined at the Meet and Greet on June 30th.

-CONTEST: August $11^{th}$ at the Grandstand Stage at the Calhoun County Fairgrounds.
-Time: 1:00 PM turned to the fairground's office on or before June 14th, 2024, at 5:00pm.
+CONTEST: Sunday of Fair at the Grandstand Stage at the Calhoun County Fairgrounds.
+Time: 1:00 PM

+Entry form, applications, and entry fees must be returned to the fairground's office on or before June 13th, 2025, at 5:00pm.
 Forms must be completed and returned with two wallet size head shot photos (not to be returned).